pvcraven/2020-destinations/source/outsidescoop/index.rst

 **Raspberry Sorbet**

-*This unique flavor offers an enriching exeprience for your taste buds.
-It melts on your on contact making you feel like you just ate a handful of raspberries.
-IT is also one of many vegan flavors.*
+*This unique flavor offers an enriching experience for your taste buds.
+It melts in your on contact making you feel like you just ate a handful of raspberries.
+It is also one of many vegan flavors.*

-**Salted White Chocolate Carmel Cashew**
+**Salted White Chocolate Caramel Cashew**

 *This combination of sweets makes for a great post-test treat.
-You can immediately taste the carmel and as it melts you get that sense of white choclate, finally chewing on the salted cashews.*
+You can immediately taste the carmel and as it melts you get that sense of white chocolate, finally chewing on the salted cashews.*

 **Elvis' Peanut Butter Banana Bacon**